Step by step

 - Take a point at eye level to focus on with a soft gaze.

-- Exhale bring the weight on your left foot and lift your right knee up.
-Reach with your right hand along the inside of your leg for your big toe.
-Fold your thumb, middle finger and thumb around the big toe.
-Try to keep your back straight.
+- On an exhalation, bring the weight on your left foot and lift your right knee up.
+Reach with your right hand for your big toe.

-- Then on the next inhalation bring the leg and head back to the centre.
+- To come out of the pose, on an inhalation, bring your leg back to the centre.
 As you exhale lower the foot back to the floor.

 - Repeat on the other side.

-- When you are starting out with this pose keep the lifted knee bent instead of straightening the leg out.
-This is also your option if you have tight hamstrings or if your back rounds when you straighten the leg.
+- If you have tight hamstrings, keep the lifted knee bent instead of straightening the leg out.
+This is also your option if your back rounds when you straighten the leg.